 Tip: keep your passport handy to show rail staff and download Hyperdia on your phone to get train times in English in real time.

 Looking for souvenirs that won’t break the bank?
 Japan’s ¥100 stores are to die for, with great quality items like bamboo chopsticks, summer fans and ceramic tea bowls.

 The Japanese language is incredibly complicated with three writing systems.
 But don’t let that put you off from learning a few key survival phrases.

 If you need to interrupt someone to ask a question, or you stepped on someone’s foot in a crowded train, say “Sumimasen” (Excuse me).

 If someone does something nice for you, be sure to say, “Arigatou gozaimasu!"
 (Thank you).

 And if someone starts speaking to you in rapid-fire Japanese, just say, “Wakarimasen.
 Eigo de onegaishimasu.”
 (I don’t understand.
 English, please) and hope for the best!

-Buddhist temples and Shinto shrines are everywhere in Japan.
-We pick 11 of the most important and beautiful holy structures you have to see if you’re planning a trip to Japan.
+Buddhist temples and Shinto shrines are everywhere in Japan – here are 11 of the most unforgettable.